+35725368683

 What are intellectual property rights?

 Intellectual property rights are the rights attached to original works and creations of the mind.
 They protect and distinguish such creations.
-Commonly, they are grouped as copyrights, patents, trademarks, trade secrets, and industrial designs.
+They are commonly grouped as copyrights, patents, trademarks, trade secrets, and industrial designs.

 What are the intellectual property laws in Cyprus?